Wenyasha/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 7 moves file betty from /tmp to /tmp/holberton script 8 deletes the file betty script 9 deletes the directory holberton script 11 displays in long format all files in current, parent and boot directory including hidden files script 12 determines file type of file /tmp/iamfile
+script 7 moves file betty from /tmp to /tmp/holberton script 8 deletes the file betty script 9 deletes the directory holberton script 10 changes current working directory to previous one script 11 displays in long format all files in current, parent and boot directory including hidden files script 12 determines file type of file /tmp/iamfile